UBI was the original term for UBT.

 A Russian study of 10 patients ages 17-30 with acute pneumonia and 20 healthy controls were given antibiotics as well as two UBI treatments.
 There was a marked favorable influence on the regulation of lipid peroxidation and the antioxidant system with overall beneficial results of UBI over the controls.
 Yakolovlev, V.A., Vyitrishchak, V.V. and Kharitonov, “UBI in Acute Penumonia: Some Mechanisms of Therapeutic Action and Optimization of Intervals Between Procedures” [Russian], Terapevticheskii Arkhiv (1994) 66, No. 8, pp 39-42.

-Influenza, Respiratory tract infections, Herpes Zoster, Herpes Simplex, Mumps, Measles, Mononucleosis (EBV) and plantar warts.
+Influenza, Respiratory tract infections, Herpes Zoster, Herpes Opthalmicus, Mumps, Measles, Mononucleosis (EBV) and plantar warts.

-Reports of Miley and others have shown that UBI successfully treats influenza, respiratory tract infections, Herpes Zoster, Herpes Simplex, Mumps, Measles, Mononucleosis (EBV) and plantar warts.
-In the study below researchers listed 79 consecutive cases of virus infections treated with UBI with patients from early stages to moribund – 78% of the patients recovered including 8 of the 9 that were apparently moribund (near death) Miley, G.P., Christensen, J.A.
+Reports of Miley and others have shown that UBI successfully treats influenza, respiratory tract infections, Herpes Zoster, Herpes Opthalmicus, Mumps, Measles, Mononucleosis (EBV) and plantar warts.
+Of 9 patients that were apparently moribund (near death) 8 recovered.
+Miley, G.P., Christensen, J.A.
 (1948).

 “Ultraviolet Blood Irradiation Therapy in Acute Virus and Virus-Like Infections.”
 Review of Gastroenterology 15:4:271-83 G.J.P.
 Barger, MD of Georgetown University Hospital, had administered over 2,500 UBI treatments and concurred with the above findings.
 Dillion, Kenneth J. Healing Photons: The Science and Art of Blood Irradiation Therapy.
 Scienta Press.
 Spectrum Bioscience, Inc. (1998).